ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: #table2 title='UUID variant 10xx (8/9/A/B) versions defined by this specification'}

-An example version/variant layout for UUIDv4 follows the table where M represents the version placement for the hex representtion of 4 (0100) and the N reprsents the variant placement for one of the four possible hex representions of variant 10x:
+An example version/variant layout for UUIDv4 follows the table where M represents the version placement for the hex representation of 4 (0100) and the N represents the variant placement for one of the four possible hex representation of variant 10x:
 8 (1000), 9 (1001), A (1010), B (1011)

 ~~~~